remysedlak/TherapyApp/README.md

 Spent 2024 Winter break hypothesizing and researching the current app development market.
-After a long time of looking at the many options, I decided to start with a simple Django backend, and React, which is not so simple to me.
+After a long time of looking at the many options, I decided to start with a simple Django backend, and React.
-I have a lot of interest in developing software, but I wanted to explore this world of coding before I ignored it.

 I don't have a lot of front end knowledge, I've made static pages with html and css, but haven't got into js.
-So far its not as scary as I thought it looked, but theres a lot to learn.

-Current objectives:
-- Create components for entries, days, calender
-- Create proper navigation and routing between pages
-- Extend backend to have more API features
+I am actively learning about how components, controllers, routers, and interactivity works with websites.

 12/30/2024